Symplectic topology and ideal-valued measures: Introduction and main results

 \subsection{Gromov's ideal-valued measures: a review}

-In this section we review Gromov's notion of ideal-valued measures, provide examples, and indicate how to use them to prove Theorems \ref{thm:Gromov_torus} and \ref{thm:top_Tverberg}.
+In this section we review Gromov's notion of ideal-valued measures, and introduce the main example, the so-called cohomology ideal-valued measure.
+This will be used in Section \ref{s:abstr_centerpt_thm_IVMs} to prove Theorems \ref{thm:Gromov_torus} and \ref{thm:top_Tverberg}.

-An algebra $(A,*)$ is called \tb{graded} if it decomposes as a direct sum $A = \bigoplus_{i\in\Z/(2k)} A^i$ of graded components, such that $A^i*A^j \subset A^{i+j}$, where $k$ is a nonnegative integer.
+An algebra $(A,*)$ over a field is called \tb{$\Z_{2k}$-graded} if it decomposes as a direct sum $A = \bigoplus_{i\in\Z_{2k}} A^i$ of graded components, where $k$ is a nonnegative integer, such that $A^i*A^j \subset A^{i+j}$ for all $i,j$.
 We say that $A$ is \tb{skew-commutative} if for homogeneous $a,b \in A$ we have $ab = (-1)^{|a||b|}ba$, where $|\cdot|$ denotes the degree.
-If the ground field has characteristic $2$, skew-commutativity is equivalent to commutativity.
 In the rest of the paper by an \emph{algebra} we mean a graded skew-commutative associative unital algebra.
+Note that if $k=0$, we obtain a $\Z$-graded algebra.
 A typical example is the cohomology ring of a space.

-For future use note that if $A$ is a $\Z$-graded algebra, then we can produce a $\Z_{2k}$-graded algebra $B$ as follows:
+For future use note that if $A$ is a $\Z$-graded algebra, then we can produce a $\Z_{2k}$-graded algebra $A^{*\bmod 2k}$, called its \tb{mod $2k$ regrading}, as follows: